 There are many parks in Brent, from formal Victorian gardens to more than 1,000 acres of public open space including Fryent Country Park.

 As a council, we design, build, and maintain parks and their features and consult on nature conservation.
-Find out more about how we’re encouraging biodiversity in our parks and open spaces.
-We also manage outdoor sport facilities such as tennis courts in our parks.
+We are also working hard to encourage biodiversity in our parks and open spaces.

 Public Space Protection Orders (or PSPOs) are in place across all of our parks and open spaces to discourage these behaviours and help us to enforce against them.